The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information

 HMRC has the right to amend the tax return within nine months of the date of receipt (ie the date the return was filed rather than the due date for filing) without opening an enquiry.
 Usually, HMRC does this to eliminate or to reverse any obvious errors or mistakes within the return.
 These are usually arithmetical errors, although HMRC can reverse any technical mistakes made by the taxpayer in completing the return.

-HMRC will notify the taxpayer of any amendments made (with a copy to you as the agent).
+HMRC will notify the taxpayer of any amendments made (with a copy to the agent).
 The taxpayer is not bound to accept the correction.
 The correction can be rejected within 30 days of the date the notice was issued by HMRC (ie not the date of receipt of the notice).
 If you need to reject the correction, it is suggested that you do so in writing, stating the reason(s) you believe the correction is incorrect.

 If the correction is rejected and HMRC does not agree with the reason for the rejection, it is likely that the Officer will open an enquiry into the return.
 See the Types of checks onreturns guidance note.